Cross-Tool Automation Readiness Audit

 Difficulty intermediate

-Target models: claude-opus, gpt, gemini-flash
+Target models: claude-sonnet, gpt, gemini-flash

 Variables: {{preferred_llm}} {{workflow_snapshot}} {{systems_to_connect}} {{quality_requirements}} {{failure_modes}} {{approval_threshold}} {{measurement_plan}}